What is the difference between a Master of Science in Global Health (MS) and a Master of Public Health (MPH)?

 You are eligible to apply, but you become considerably more competitive with at least 6-12 months of work experience in a relevant global health pursuit, such as through the Peace Corps, AmeriCorps, an NGO, or an international multilateral or governmental organization.

-I want to apply to medical school.
+I want to apply to a professional school (e.g., medical, nursing, dental, or pharmacy school).
 Should I get my master's degree first?

-We encourage pre-medical students to dedicate a gap year during or after medical school to pursue the master’s program, in order to gain basic health science knowledge and potentially find a specialty area.
-We do not recommend obtaining a master’s degree in global health as a credential to enhance medical school acceptance, and we generally discourage taking MCAT exams and applying to medical schools during the demanding academic schedule of the one-year master’s program.
+We encourage pre-clinical students to dedicate a gap year during or after professional school to pursue the master’s program, in order to gain basic health science knowledge and potentially find a specialty area.
+Please be aware that taking MCAT exams, applying to professional schools, and participating in interviews can interfere with the demanding academic schedule of the one-year master’s program.
+Attendance in all classes is critical.
+If you are applying to school, please try to limit conflicts with class time and be responsible about your participation in the program.

-Can I apply if I am a medical student?
+Can I apply if I am a medical/nursing/dental/pharmacy student?

-You are eligible to apply to the program during a gap year from medical school.
-The academic year of the master’s program runs September through July, which is compatible with August start dates of many clerkship rotations.
+You are eligible to apply to the program during a gap year from professional school.
+The academic year of the master’s program runs from early September through the end of July, which is compatible with August start dates of many clerkship rotations.

 How do you evaluate my transcripts?